An Entrepreneur’s Guide: Help Your Introverted Child Enjoy Social Interactions

 - Technology can also help you communicate with your child on a daily basis.
 Children may feel more comfortable texting you or emailing you their thoughts and ideas.

-An introverted child may try to avoid social activities and other people.
 Nevertheless, you can get involved without being too pushy and help them learn the vital skills of interacting with others.